 All JF1 wires have been bundled into a single cable to simplify this connection.
 Make sure the red wire plugs into pin 1 as marked on the board.
 The other end connects to the Control Panel PCB board, located just behind the system status LEDs on the chassis.
 See Chapter 5 for details and pin descriptions.

 Figure 5-1.
 Control Panel Header Pins

-5-3 I/O Ports
+5-3 Rear I/O Ports

-See Figure 5-2 below for the descriptions of the various rear I/O ports.
+See Figure 5-2 below for the colors and locations of the various I/O ports.

 Figure 5-2.
-I/O Ports
+Rear I/O Ports